Skip to main content

 “Ethical Usage of AI for Efficient Evaluation”

 The Government of India has increasingly emphasized evidence-based decision-making and outcome-oriented governance to improve the effectiveness of public welfare schemes and development programmes.
-In this context, AI offers significant potential to strengthen the monitoring and evaluation (M&E) ecosystem by enabling faster data processing, predictive analytics, real-time monitoring, and improved targeting of beneficiaries.
+In this context, AI offers significant future potential to strengthen the monitoring and evaluation (M&E) ecosystem by enabling real-time monitoring, faster data processing, and predictive analytics.
+As AI and ML tools get integrated more in the evaluation systems and processes, what are the safeguards that would be required so that these tools become efficiency enablers.

-It is believed that AI tools can support ministries, implementing agencies, and M&E institutions in analyzing large datasets generated through schemes implementations and surveys.
-The usage of AI tools in evaluation processes has become increasingly important as various institutions, including Governments, seek to improve efficiency, transparency, and effectiveness in assessment systems.
-It has been established that AI tools can support evaluators by automating repetitive tasks, analyzing large volumes of data, and identifying patterns.
+AI tools can support ministries, implementing agencies, and M&E institutions in analyzing large datasets generated through schemes implementations and surveys.
+At the Implementation level, it can automate and examine large volumes of MIS data and identify patterns, identify areas that need strengthening and maintain data privacy and secrecy at the core of such processes.
+AI tools usage in evaluation processes have become increasingly important as various institutions, including Governments, seek to improve efficiency, transparency, and effectiveness in assessment systems.

 The session will dwell on adopting a balanced approach that combines the use of AI tools with proper ethical safeguards to improve the quality, reliability, and fairness of evaluations of Government of India schemes.